General-purpose computing on graphics processing units: Compute kernels

 On the GPU, the programmer only specifies the body of the loop as the kernel and what data to loop over by invoking geometry processing.

 Flow control

-For accurate technical information on this topic see Predication_(computer_architecture)#SIMD,_SIMT_and_vector_predication and ILLIAC IV "branching" (the term "predicate mask" did not exist in 1967).
+For accurate technical information on this topic see Predication (computer architecture)#SIMD, SIMT and vector predication and ILLIAC IV "branching" (the term "predicate mask" did not exist in 1967).

-In sequential code it is possible to control the flow of the program using if-then-else statements and various forms of loops.
-Such flow control structures have only recently been added to GPUs.
+In sequential code it is possible to control program flow using if-then-else statements and various loops.
+Such flow control structures are available in GPUs.
 Conditional writes could be performed using a properly crafted series of arithmetic/bit operations, but looping and conditional branching were not possible.

 Recent GPUs allow branching, but usually with a performance penalty.
 Branching should generally be avoided in inner loops, whether in CPU or GPU code, and various methods, such as static branch resolution, pre-computation, predication, loop splitting, and Z-cull can be used to achieve branching when hardware support does not exist.